c19h2602/DFIR_Notes/Hunting-LM-CH/notes_lm_ch.md

 # Atexec.py

 ## Characteristics
 Lateral movement through Windows task creation.
 Creates remote task, executes and then deletes it.
 Does not allow interactive sessions.
 It writes command results to a file with the same name as the task in C:\Windows\temp\<taskname>.tmp.
+Connections over TCP port 445.

 ## Usage
 ```bash